 Who is the producer of Pebro Productions?

-Phyllis E. Brodsky has worked in the field of special education for the past 25 years where she has worked as a teacher and a teacher training/consultant in severe and multiple disabilities including deaf/blindness and autism.
+Phyllis E. Brodsky worked in the field of special education for over 30 years as a teacher teacher training/consultant, and a child and family advocate in field of severe and multiple disabilities including deaf/blindness and autism.
 Her passion has always been the use of technology to open the doors of opportunity for people with disabilities.